oveits/velocity-temple/ReadMe.txt

 Create a template named "mytemplate":
 	send a POST to http://<server>:<port>/templates/mytemplate with the template content in the HTTP body.
 	Response Codes: 201, if successfully created; 409, if it exists already.
-	Optional parameter: verifyTemplateAfter=true/false (default: false).
+	Optional parameter: resolution=forced (default: undefined/null).
 Will cause an exit code 404 (Header) Not Found, if one of the variables in the template could not be resolved; i.e. if there is variable in the template file that is missing in the header.

 Read template named "mytemplate":
 	send a GET to http://<server>:<port>/templates/mytemplate.
 The template will be received in the body.